CancerAidDev/elm-dialog/README.md

 # elm-dialog

-Elm dialog for showing modal information, errors, and loading status.
+Elm dialog for showing modal information, errors, and loading status using Bulma css.

-Customization for [Bulma](https://bulma.io) is provided in `Dialog.Bulma`.

-Currently supports the following dialogs:

-- Info
-- Error
-- HttpError
-- Loading

 ## Examples